TryAtSoftware/Randomizer/README.md

 ### Instance building phase

-Every complex randomizer uses an `IInstanceBuilder<T>`.
-You can see it in our example being passed to the base constructor.

-The instance builder is a component responsible for instantiating the complex type.
-You have a few options if you want to implement one:
+The `IInstanceBuilder<T>` is a component responsible for instantiating the complex type.
+By default, a `GeneralInstanceBuilder<T>` will be used if none is specified.
+This is the recommended option of instance building as it is implemented to find the most suitable constructor and invoke it (so you do not have to write any additional code).
+Furthermore, it tracks down the used parameters so the randomization rules defining them will not be used during the next phase of the complex randomization process.

+However, if you want to implement one by yourself, you have a few options:
-1. You can implement the `IInstanceBuilder<Person>` interface and define some custom instantiation logic.
+- You can implement the `IInstanceBuilder<Person>` interface and define some custom instantiation logic.
 If you chose this option, you are in full control of the instantiation process.
 ```C#
 using TryAtSoftware.Randomizer.Core;
 using TryAtSoftware.Randomizer.Core.Interfaces;